094459/newsletter-oss-projects/README.md

 [cloudcatalog](https://aws-oss.beachgeek.co.uk/3mf) colleague David Boyne has put together another project, that is a fork of one his earlier projects ([EventCatalog](https://dev.to/aws/aws-open-source-news-and-updates-96-ig8)) that provides a similar capability, but this time helping you to document your AWS architecture.
 Check out the README for more details, including an example architecture that was documented. (#187)

-**observability-solution-kit**

-[observability-solution-kit](https://aws-oss.beachgeek.co.uk/3d3) this repository is the Ollyv sdk.
-The Ollyv sdk offers a simple way to configure its behaviour through *.properties files, which are environment-specific.
-Currently code is provide from NodeLambda ✨ · NodeExpress 👟 · JavaSpring 🦚 (#177)

 ### Java, Kotlin, Scala, OpenJDK